-one of the small studios opposite Leighton’s house.
+And it was all thanks to Mrs Barrington, who first noticed Dene outside one of the small studios opposite Leighton’s house.
 Following this, she advised Leighton to track her down and ask her to model for him.
-Subsequently, Dorothy’s two sisters followed her into modelling.
-Initially, they lived in Clapham, but when their collaboration expanded, the girls moved to a flat in Avonmore Mansions, which was just a few minutes’ walk from Leighton’s home.
+Subsequently, Dene’s two sisters followed her into modeling.
+Initially, they lived in Clapham, but when their collaboration expanded, the girls moved to a flat in Avonmore Mansions, which was just a few minutes walk from Leighton’s home.

-Leighton approved of Dorothy changing her original name from Ada Alice Pullan to Dorothy Dene and he paid for all her diction and acting classes.
+Leighton approved of Dene changing her original name from Ada Alice Pullan to Dorothy Dene and he paid for all her diction and acting classes.
 Although her debut in London in 1885 was a blast and initially she made a considerable career with her stage presence and beauty, eventually her success faltered.
 Despite her expansion to New York, the critics doubted her acting skills.

-However, Dorothea was not his only model.
-Three years before Bianca, Leighton painted Nanna, named after his model Nanna Risi, known as “La Nanna.”
+However, Dorothy Dene was not his only model.
+Three years before Bianca, Leighton painted Nanna, named after his model Nanna Risi, known as La Nanna.
 She was the wife of a cobbler living in the Roman neighborhood of Trastevere and was the mistress of the German painter Anselm Feuerbach.
 Working as a professional model, she sat for Leighton many times after his return to Rome in October 1858.
 He described her as “a very handsome model.”
 This painting also has a second name, Pavonia which refers to an Italian “pavone,” which means “peacock,” since the painting features a peacock feather.
 This painting is often juxtaposed with Bianca, the black versus white, the peacock versus the dove.

-Clytie, above, was the last painting by the Lord Leighton.
-He began it and never finished it.
-Clytie was a nymph in Ovid’s Metamorphoses who Apollo rejected.
-Heartbroken, she spent days watching Apollo drive his chariot of the sun across the sky (Apollo was also the god of sun), until she rooted to the ground and turned into a flower.
-Some say that a work so imbued with emotion and despair, which stands out from the rest of his oeuvre, must have been autobiographical… Did Leighton felt like Clytie, rejected by Dorothy?
+Clytie, above, was the last painting by Lord Leighton.
+He never finished it.
+Clytie was a nymph in Ovid’s Metamorphoses whom Apollo rejected.
+Heartbroken, she spent days watching Apollo drive his chariot of the sun across the sky (Apollo was also the god of the sun) until she rooted to the ground and turned into a flower.
+Some say that work so imbued with emotion and despair, which stands out from the rest of his oeuvre, must have been autobiographical… Did Leighton feel like Clytie, rejected by Dene?
 We may never know.